 - Most but not all Prosecco wines are sparkling; some are semi-sparkling and others are still.

 - In addition to using different grapes, the methods used to make Prosecco and Champagne differ.
-Rather than a second fermentation taking place in the bottle (like Champagne) the second fermentation of Prosecco takes place in tanks, said to better preserve the freshness and quality of the grape.
+Rather than a second fermentation in the bottle (like Champagne), Prosecco ferments in tanks, said to better preserve the freshness and quality of the grape.

 - Prosecco is considered an approachable sparkling wine.
 Enore Ceola, the CEO and Managing Director of Mionetto has called the wine “Champagne in Blue Jeans.”